 A single-topic conversation series that highlights personal, honest stories from extraordinary speakers

-This inaugural conversation series will focus on mother loss and how daughters are defined, shaped, and inspired by a mother’s death.
+Our inaugural conversation series held at the HBO Theater in NYC and focused on mother loss and how daughters are defined, shaped, and inspired by a mother’s death.
 Abraham Lincoln said, “All that I am or ever hope to be, I owe to my angel mother.”
 As each of us mourns the loss of our mothers, we realize it is she who taught us about survival, the sanctity of life and living it, and the power of a mother’s love.

-Our speakers and presenters are extraordinary individuals who have a fresh approach in their field and a unique, personal story to tell.
-Guests will be moved by acclaimed authors Hope Edelman and Claire Bidwell Smith, a panel discussion moderated by Carole Geithner, an intimate interview of Rebecca Soffer, co-founder of Modern Loss, by author and journalist Allison Gilbert, and more.
+Our speakers and presenters have a fresh approach in their field and a unique, personal story to tell.
+Guests were moved by acclaimed authors Hope Edelman and Claire Bidwell Smith, a panel discussion moderated by Carole Geithner, an intimate interview of Rebecca Soffer, co-founder of Modern Loss, by author and journalist Allison Gilbert, and more.

 Meet The Producers